 Popular Career Options

-According to the Pew Center on Global Climate Change (www.pewclimate.org), several states in the U.S. have to meet mandatory standards to reduce energy reduction by using renewable sources.
+According to the Pew Center on Global Climate Change (www.pewclimate.org), several states in the United States have pledged to reduce energy reduction by using renewable sources.
 These mandates have given rise to the demand for renewable energy engineers, specialists and experts.
-Some positions in the field that are open to graduates of a master's degree program include:
+Students who earn a master's degree or a graduate certificate in renewable energy may be qualified for some of the following jobs:

 - Energy consultant